Proper Running Form: 3 Tips to Improve your Running Technique

 2. Setting the rhythm: Arm Swing

 When it comes to changing your running form, you might think of your legs first.
-The role of the arms and upper body in running is often underestimated.
+The importance of the arms and upper body in running is often underestimated when people think about running technique.

 Did you know?